William Collins (painter): Death

 Collins died of heart disease, "terminating in dropsy", in Devonport Street on 17 February 1847.
-He was buried in the cemetery of the church of St. Mary, Paddington, where a monument in the form of a Cross was erected by his widow.
+He was buried in the cemetery of the church of St. Mary, Paddington, where a monument in the form of a cross was erected by his widow.
 The grave now stands isolated, on the north side of St Marys Gardens, after the churchyard's conversion into a public park in 1881.
-It has been vandalised and the marble cross is missing; the inscription is also eroding.
+It has been vandalised, and the marble cross is missing; the inscription is also eroding.

-He left two sons, the elder being William Wilkie Collins the novelist, named after his godfather, who wrote a biography of his father entitled "Memoirs of the Life of William Collins, Esq., R.A."
-(1848), and the youngest Charles Allston Collins, also a painter.
-In 1850, three years after Collins died, his widow Harriet and their sons, moved to 17 Hanover Terrace, Regent's Park next door to Collins's former patron and friend John Gibbons (1777–1851) at No. 16, and later in 1856, when Collins widow Harriet gave up No. 17, she moved next door to stay with Gibbons's widow Elizabeth Steen.
+He left two sons, the elder being the novelist William Wilkie Collins, named after his godfather, who wrote a biography of his father entitled "Memoirs of the Life of William Collins, Esq., R.A."
+(1848), and the younger being Charles Allston Collins, also a painter.
+In 1850, three years after Collins died, his widow Harriet and their sons moved to 17 Hanover Terrace, Regent's Park, next door to Collins's former patron and friend John Gibbons (1777–1851) at No. 16, and in 1856, when Collins's widow Harriet gave up No. 17, she moved next door to stay with Gibbons's widow, Elizabeth Steen.